Threat Vector

 yellow icon envelope open text light

-Malicious Emails
+Malicious emails

 Most ransomware attacks begin with a seemingly legitimate email from a trusted source or well-known brand.